Simplex LD472 – Satin Stainless

 As it is a mechanical lock it will only hold a single code at a time.
 If you need more codes please contact our sales department so they can help you choose the best lock for your needs.

 - Q Can this lock be paired with a panic/push bar? answer nowAsked by Sebastian on March 6, 2019 11:21 AMA

 No, it cannot be paired with a panic bar.
 For panic bars, it would depend on the type you have but we would recommend that you speak with our sales staff to ensure that you pick the right lock for your panic bar as there are many different options.

 - Q will this work for laeft and right handed doors?
 Is it reversible? answer nowAsked by glenn on July 30, 2018 8:02 PMA

 Yes, you are able to change the handing in the field as needed.

-- Answered by the admin With these type of pin and tumbler locks, the code can be any combination of the 4 digit code programmed.
+- Q Does the combination need to be in the exact order to be able to open the door answer nowAsked by joe on January 21, 2018 12:04 PMA With these type of pin and tumbler locks, the code can be any combination of the 4 digit code programmed.
 For example, if the code is 1234, then 3241, 4321, 2314 ect can be used as the code to enter.
 You can look at the L100 series as this lock does require the exact sequence the numbers are entered in order to unlock the door. https://www.gokeyless.com/product/simplex-l1000-keyless-push-button-lock/

 It takes about 5 minutes.
 If you're handy with turning a screw and using a pair of tweezers to re-position the tumbler pins you'll find it very easy.
 Just a little time consuming because you have to remove front housing from door, change code, then put housing back.
 We would recommend an electronic lock if you see a need to change the code more often than once a week.